Aakee/BoomKah/README.md

 ### Defusal manual

 Fear not, as the Expert has the access to the extensive Bomb Defusal Guide!
-The Guide is found in /docs.
+The Guide is found in /docs, or [here](/docs/Pomminpurkuohjeet.pdf).
 For Expert eyes only -- the Novice is not allowed to see the manual while playing the game!

 The Guide is only in Finnish for now.